 Being a part of a business network allows buyers to quickly find what they need.
 It also allows suppliers to win business with a quick turnaround, potentially leading to new partnerships.
 But spot sourcing is often an under-managed spend as a result of its ad-hoc and user-based nature.

 When is spot buying required?

 Spot purchases or spot buying is usually required when there is an immediate need for a good or service.
 These purchases are sometimes emergency purchases—for instance, perhaps the office printer has printed its last paper or perhaps the elevator no longer works, and you have an employee on crutches or in a wheelchair.
-Or perhaps the air conditioner stopped working in the middle of a brutal summer—you would end up calling a repair man immediately instead of making your staff sweat it out at their desks.
+Or perhaps the air conditioner stopped working in the middle of a brutal summer—you would end up calling a repairman immediately instead of making your staff sweat it out at their desks.
 These types of purchases would all be considered “spot buys.”

 When is spot buying better?

-Spot buying is a necessity when buyers in your organisation need something economical, fast, and easy to obtain.
+Spot buying is a necessity when buyers in your organization need something economical, fast, and easy to obtain.
 Perhaps it’s not something that needs an ongoing contract or something that may need immediate attention.
 In circumstances like these, spot purchases are better.
 But, you don’t want these to turn into maverick buying – that’s why it’s important to keep your company’s spot buying purchase simple and easy for your team.

 How to simplify the spot buying process?